Broadway Theater

 Probably So!

-Though a new theater with very different goals has moved inside, some of the spirits may be open enough to appreciate the GBLT content, and some may have been GLBT.
-GBLT people were sometimes afraid to show their true selves during the eras that they were alive.
+Though a new theater with very different goals has moved inside, some of the spirits may be open enough to appreciate the LGBT content, and some may have been LGBT.
+LGLT people were sometimes afraid to show their true selves in past eras when they were alive.

-These open-minded, fun-loving entities may welcome this new form of entertainment which takes place in their ballroom.
-They still may find the living entertaining, worthy of their encouragement and positive energy!
-Plus, after the living leave, they once again have the place to themselves, to relive their good times, sing a few tunes and perhaps laugh at the comedies presented, or discuss the serious film or show they just saw.
+These open-minded, fun-loving entities may welcome this new form of entertainment in their ballroom.
+They may still find the living entertaining, worthy of their encouragement and positive energy!
+When the living leave for the night, these spirits once again have the place to themselves, to relive their good times, sing a few tunes and perhaps laugh at the comedies presented, or discuss the serious film or show they just saw.

 LOCATION